 Advanced high strength steels – These are basically steels for auto body with very high strength to weight ratio.
 Their mechanical properties evolve from their unique processing and structure.
 Such steels are produced by controlling the cooling rate, from the austenite or austenite plus ferrite phase, either on the run out table of the hot rolling mill (for hot-rolled products) or in the cooling section of the continuous annealing furnace (continuously annealed or hot dip coated products).

-Air hardening steels – These are alloy steels which may be hardened by cooling in air from a temperature above the transformation range.
+Air hardening steels – These are alloy steels which can be hardened by cooling in air from a temperature above the transformation range.
 Such steels attain their martensitic structure without going through the quenching process.
-Additions of chromium, nickel, molybdenum and manganese are effective toward this end.
+Additions of Cr, Ni, Mn, and Mo (molybdenum) are effective toward this end.

-Aluminum killed steel – It is a type of steel which is produced when aluminum is used as a deoxidizing agent to remove oxygen from steel during its manufacture.
+Aluminium killed steel – It is a type of steel which is produced when Al (aluminium) is used as a deoxidizing agent to remove O2 (oxygen) from steel during its production.

-Alloy Tool Steels – The principle function of the alloying elements in tool steels is to increase the hardenability; to form hard, wear resistant alloy carbides and to increase resistance to softening on tempering.
-The alloy tool steels may be roughly classified as follows:
+Alloy tool steels – The principle function of the alloying elements in tool steels is (i) to increase the hardenability, (ii) to form hard, wear resistant alloy carbides, and (iii) to increase resistance to softening on tempering.
+The alloy tool steels can be roughly classified as given below.

-1. Low alloy tools steels – These are having higher hardenability than that of the plain carbon tool steels so that they may be hardened in heavier sections or with less drastic quenches and thereby have less distortion.
+- Low alloy tool steels – These are having higher hardenability than that of the plain C (carbon) tool steels so that they can be hardened in heavier sections or with less drastic quenches and thereby have less distortion.

-2. Intermediate alloy tool steels – These steels usually contain elements such as tungsten, molybdenum or vanadium which form hard wear resistant carbides.
+- Intermediate alloy tool steels – These steels normally contain elements such as W, Mo, or V which form hard and wear resistant carbides.

-Austenitic steels – These are steels that contain sufficient austenite stabilizing elements, such as Mn, Ni, Cr and N, so that the micro structure of these steels is austenitic at room temperature.
-Such steels cannot be quenched or air hardened but will work hardened rapidly.
+Austenitic steels – These are steels which contain sufficient austenite stabilizing elements, such as Mn, Ni, Cr and N2 (nitrogen), so that the microstructure of these steels is austenitic at room temperature.
+The austenitic steels offer the most resistance to corrosion in the stainless group, owing to its substantial Ni content and higher levels of Cr.
+Such steels cannot be quenched or air hardened but can be work hardened rapidly.
 They are non magnetic.

-Bake hardening steels – Bake hardening steels are so constituted that after press forming and baking through the paint curing process they age, i.e. they increase in strength.
-In this way, good formability is combined with added stiffness in the finished component.
+Bake hardening steels – Bake hardening steels are cold-rolled, low-carbon sheet steel used for automotive body panel applications.
+They are so constituted that after press forming and baking through the paint curing process they age and has good stamping and strength characteristics.
+They have good formability which is combined with added stiffness in the finished component.
 This is desirable in an automotive body panel in which enhanced dent resistance is a requirement.

-Basic Steel – It is the steel made by the basic process of steel making.
+Basic steel – It is the steel made by the basic steelmaking process.

-Boron steels – These are steels which contain boron normally in the range of 0.002 % – 0.003 %.
-Boron is added to increase the hardenability of the steel.
+Boron steels – These are steels which contain B normally in the range of 0.002 % to 0.003 %.
+B is added to increase the hardenability of the steel.

-Carbon steels – Steels containing only carbon as the specific alloying element are known as carbon steels.
-These steels can also contain up to 1.2 % manganese and 0.4 % silicon.
-Residual elements such as nickel, chromium, aluminium, molybdenum and copper, which are unavoidably retained from raw materials, may be present in small quantities, in addition to impurities such as phosphorous and sulphur.
+Carbon steels – Steels containing only C as the specific alloying element are known as C steels.
+These steels can also contain upto 1.2 % Mn and 0.4 % Si.
+Residual elements such as Ni, Cr, Al, Mo, and Cu, which are unavoidably retained from raw materials, can be present in small quantities, in addition to impurities such as P (phosphorous), and S (sulphur).

-Carbon manganese steels – Carbon manganese steels refer to a family of medium to high strength steels which through a combination of correct selection of chemical composition and hot rolling mill processing parameters produce products with enhanced formability and toughness.
-The manganese content in these steels is increased for the purpose of increasing depth of hardening and improving strength and toughness.
-Carbon steels containing over 1.2 % up to approximately 1.8 % manganese are referred to as carbon manganese steels.
+Carbon manganese steels – These steels refer to a family of medium to high strength steels which through a combination of correct selection of chemical composition and hot rolling mill processing parameters produce products with enhanced formability and toughness.
+The Mn content in these steels is increased for the purpose of increasing depth of hardening and improving strength and toughness.
+C steels containing higher than 1.2 % and upto around 1.8 % Mn are referred to as carbon manganese steels.